Remote Validation Inference

 The Guardrails approach

-The Guardrails library tackles this problem by providing an interface that allows users to separate the execution of orchestraion from the exeuction of ML-based validation.
+The Guardrails library tackles this problem by providing an interface that allows users to separate the execution of orchestration from the execution of ML-based validation.

 Remote validation inferencing is only available in Guardrails versions 0.5.0 and above.

-To use remote inferencing endpoints, you need to have a Guardrails API key.
+To use remote inferencing endpoints, you need a Guardrails API key.
 You can get one by signing up at the Guardrails Hub.

 Then, run guardrails configure